marcusoftnet/marcusoftnet.github.io/_posts/2014-12-12-data-you-cant-do-anything-about---whats-the-use.md

 Finally: "Maybe you are right - we can't do anything about that. - Now what will you do?".

 This is knowledge that we have *harvested* from this data; let's use it.
-If this is a constant or at least something that we cannot effect - how can we use that?
+If this is a constant or at least something that we cannot affect - how can we use that?
 Maybe we could staff differently?
 Maybe we can open new services on the later days in the week?
 Knowing this we could do training and other things that take people away from work on the later days in the week, since Mondays are busiest.
 If we have renovation work to be done - later in the week is better than earlier.

 And so on...

-# Approach
+## Approach

-There's lot of things things that we measure that we (possible) cannot affect.
-But that doesn't mean that we cannot learn from it and adjust to take advantage from the knowledge.
+There are lots of things that we measure that we (possibly) cannot affect.
+But that doesn't mean that we cannot learn from it and adjust to take advantage of the knowledge.

 Measure to learn is an approach that I've found very valuable.
 All information we can harvest can be used to learn and improve.